-This Draft Resource Protection Study / Environmental Impact Statement (Draft RPS/EIS) describes and analyzes in detail two alternatives, and makes recommendations for conserving natural, cultural, recreational, and scenic resources on lands within and surrounding the area administered as the Curecanti National Recreation Area.
+This Final Resource Protection Study / Environmental Impact Statement (RPS/EIS) describes and analyzes in detail two alternatives, and makes recommendations for conserving natural, cultural, recreational, and scenic resources on lands within and surrounding the area administered as the Curecanti National Recreation Area.
 Potential environmental consequences of the two alternatives are assessed.
 Additional alternatives were considered, but eliminated from detailed assessment.
-The study is in response to Section 11 of the Black Canyon of the Gunnison National Park and Gunnison National Conservation Area Act of 1999 (Public Law 106-76).
+The study is in response to Section II of the Black Canyon of the Gunnison National Park and Gunnison Gorge National Conservation Area Act of 1999 (Public Law 106-76).

 This RPS/EIS is being prepared by the National Park Service (NPS), with the Bureau of Reclamation (Reclamation) as a cooperating agency.
-Upon completion of the EIS process, which will include a Record of Decision, a report to Congress will be jointly prepared by the National Park Service and Bureau of Reclamation, and sent through the NPS Washington Office to the Department of the Interior, to be forwarded to Congress.
+The EIS process will conclude with the release of a Record of Decision (ROD) that documents the National Park Service's selected alternative.
+The ROD will be released no sooner than 30 days following the release date of this Final RPS/EIS, which is the date that the Environmental Protection Agency's Notice of Availability appears in the Federal Register.
+Upon completion of the EIS process, a Report to Congress will be jointly prepared by NPS and Reclamation, and sent through the NPS Washington Office to the Department of the Interior, to be forwarded to Congress.
 The report will summarize the study's findings and make recommendations.
 Implementation of those recommendations will then depend on congressional action.
-The Final RPS/EIS and the Record of Decision will accompany the report as attachments.
+The Final RPS/EIS and the Record of Decision will accompany the Report to Congress.
 If the Record of Decision finds that Congress should pass new legislation for the NRA, the report will identify issues to be addressed in that new legislation.
 In other words, the Secretary of the Interior will make the recommendation to Congress, based on recommendations developed by the National Park Service and Bureau of Reclamation.